Firesphere/pihole-admin/README.md

 Set the sort property to wherever you want it sorted

-Override the folder and template location to where you want it.
+Add the folder and template location to where you want it.

 You should be set to go and your module should be included now.